Reporting, Investigating, and Resolving Sexual Misconduct, Relationship Violence, and Stalking- Complaints Against Students

 - Other individuals who may be present at the hearing include, but are not limited to, staff designated to manage the proceedings such as calling witnesses and making a recording of the hearing and counsel for the University.

 - Questioning: The Complainant and Respondent will not be permitted to directly question one another.
-Each party will have the opportunity to question the other party, the witnesses, and the Investigator(s) through their advisor directly, verbally, and in real time.
+Each party will have the opportunity to question the other party and the witnesses through their advisor directly, verbally, and in real time.
 NYU will make all evidence directly related to the allegations, as shared in the evidence review, available to the parties at the hearing, including for the purposes of cross-examination.
 Only relevant questions may be asked of a party or witness.
 Before a Complainant, Respondent, or witness responds to a question, the Adjudicator will first determine whether the question is relevant and briefly explain any decision to exclude a question as not relevant as defined above.
-If a party or witness does not submit to questioning by the other party’s advisor at the hearing, the Adjudicator may not rely on any statement of that party or witness in reaching a determination regarding responsibility.

 - Hearing Format: The Adjudicator has the discretion to designate the hearing format.
 The following hearing format is presented as a general example: